HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Anatomic Pathology Physicians.

 Autopsy pathology: Pathologists perform autopsies to understand how diseases affected a patient and to explain the cause of death.

-Provide expert consultations: They serve as consultants for other physicians, assisting in the interpretation of pathology reports and answering complex diagnostic questions.
+Provide expert consultation: They serve as consultants to other physicians, assisting with the interpretation of pathology reports and answering complex diagnostic questions.

-Develop new tests: Pathologists are also involved in the development of new laboratory tests for tissues and fluids, aiming to enhance diagnostic capabilities.
+Develop new tests: Pathologists also contribute to developing new laboratory tests for tissues and fluids to enhance diagnostic capabilities.

 Why their work is important

-Ensuring quality of care: They work to provide accurate diagnoses that are communicated promptly to physicians, ensuring high-quality patient care.
+Ensuring quality of care: They work to provide accurate diagnoses and communicate them promptly to physicians, ensuring high-quality patient care.

 Foundation for treatment: Anatomic pathology diagnoses form the basis for effective patient therapy and management.